SciFracX/FractionalDiffEq.jl/README.md

 ### Fractional ordinary differential equations

-Let's see if we have an initial value problem:
+Let's see if we have an fractional order initial value problem:

 $$ D^{1.8}y(x)=1-y $$